nditech/Tech-PowershellModules/README.md

 The command above, along with thing InstallFromGitHub module, makes use of [stadub's script](https://github.com/PsModuleInstall/FromGithub)

 Once InstallFromGitHub is installed, additional modules can be installed from within powershell by running
- - Intall-GitHubModule -User nditech -Repo Tech-PowershellModules -Module [Name of Module]
+ - Install-GitHubModule -User nditech -Repo Tech-PowershellModules -Module [Name of Module]

 ## Demo

 Running the following command will install the AWSPowershell module into the Documents/WindowsPowerShell/Modules directory
- - Intall-GitHubModule -User nditech -Repo Tech-PowershellModules -Module AWSPowershell
+ - Install-GitHubModule -User nditech -Repo Tech-PowershellModules -Module AWSPowershell

 **[⬆ back to top](#documentation)**